homestar92/ring-lardner-transcriptions/The Story of a Wonder Man.md

 “No, Lardy,” she would reply.[^14]

-So a party of four or five of us, usually consisting of H. L. Mencken, the Marx Brothers, Ward and Vokes, Barnum and Bailey, the Duncan Sisters, the Striblings, the Bison City Quartette, the Happiness Boys and the Four Horsemen, besides myself and the Langtry, would daily engage a corner table at Seventh Avenue and Thirtythird street and, as I have said, enjoy the antics of the tradesmen out for their noon lark.
+So a party of four or five of us, usually consisting of H. L. Mencken, the Marx Brothers, Ward and Vokes, Barnum and Bailey, the Duncan Sisters, the Striblings, the Bison City Quartette, the Happiness Boys and the Four Horsemen, besides myself and the Langtry, would daily engage a corner table at Seventh Avenue and Thirty-third street and, as I have said, enjoy the antics of the tradesmen out for their noon lark.

 At length Mayor Walker asked me to take Lil to Atlantic City as she had never seen an auction sale.
 But it happened that just at this period a law had been passed against auctions, said to be the only law ever passed in New Jersey.
 So all that the Langtry and I could find to do was walk up and down, walk up and down.
 I noticed that she grew more and more uninterested and one day she yawned several times and then uttered an exclamation of tedium.